rust-stuco/lectures/week1/slides.md

 # Tuples

-You can also access specific elements in the tuples:
+You can also access specific elements in the tuples like so:

 ```rust
 fn main() {
     let x: (i32, f64, u8) = (500, 6.4, 1);